 Desmond, the John L. Loeb Associate Professor of the Social Sciences and co-director of the Justice and Poverty Project, lived in a trailer park and a rooming house for over a year to conduct fieldwork.
 He also worked to fill some of the huge gaps he found in eviction data.

 Critics have hailed “Evicted” as a feat of ethnography, research, and narrative that seeks to change our understanding of poverty by looking at eviction as one of its causes.
-Last year he was named a MacArthur “genius” fellow.
-The Gazette spoke with Desmond about Arleen, the devastating effects of evictions on the lives of America’s poor, and opportunities for reform.
+Last year Desmond was named a MacArthur “genius” fellow.
+The Gazette spoke with him about Arleen, the devastating effects of evictions on the lives of America’s poor, and opportunities for reform.

 GAZETTE: Why did you choose to study evictions?